OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Similarly, the above approach can be used to determine where and how an application is using NFC.
 For instance, an application using Host-based Card Emulation for performing digital payments must use the `android.nfc` package.
 Therefore, a good stating point for NFC API analysis would be to consult the [Android Developer Documentation](https://developer.android.com/guide/topics/connectivity/nfc/hce "Host-based card emulation overview") to get some ideas and start searching for critical functions such as `processCommandApdu` from the `android.nfc.cardemulation.HostApduService` class.

-Checking for the imported classes in an application can help us in understanding the functionalities implemented.
-Further by determining the most important functions of an imported class, one can start analysis by assuming this function as the centrepiece of the puzzle.

 ##### Checking Secure Connections